ReneSpies/book13/README.md

 With it you can create any book you might read, store it in a SQLite database and create tracking entries relating to that book.
 It then shows your tracking entries in a RecyclerView on the home page.
-It features a dark mode relating to the phones system settings and is available in german or english.
+It features a dark mode controlled by the phones system settings and is available in german or english.
 See [screenshots](#screenshots) below.
 <br><br>
 ## Run the app on your machine